seinecle/blog/_posts/2021-08-30-pointwise-mutual-information-tf-idf.md

 What we did here is using a variant of the method called **Pointwise Mutual Information**.
 The [Wikipedia entry for PMI](https://en.wikipedia.org/wiki/Pointwise_mutual_information) is pretty complex but explains the same principles I presented here.

 ### An example
-I used a variant of PMI in a study of the scientific articles in the field of neuroethics.
+I used a variant of PMI in [a study of the scientific articles in the field of neuroethics from 1995 to 2012](https://www.ncbi.nlm.nih.gov/pmc/articles/instance/4929847/), which amounted to 1925 documents.

 We first categorized each article according to one or several broad subject categories they were discussing (legal studies, neuroimaging, philosophy of mind, etc.).

-Then, we wondered: which subject categories "co-occur", meaning: which which subject categories tend to be often discussed together (by the same papers).
-If I din not apply the PMI correction, then the most freqent subject categories would have been associated, and the less frequent ones would have had weak associations *simply because of this frequency effect, hiding the fact that subject categories rarely discussed in articles actually tend to be discussed in the ***same papers***.
+Then, we wondered: which subject categories "co-occur", meaning: which subject categories tend to be often discussed together (by the same papers).
+If I did not apply the PMI correction, then the most freqent subject categories would have been associated, and the less frequent ones would have had weak associations *simply because of this frequency effect, hiding the fact that subject categories rarely discussed in articles actually tend to be discussed in the ***same papers***.

-Any how, this is the network we ended with:
+The PMI correction helped us reveal these less frequent connections, but which were informationally dense:

 ![A network of co-occurring subject categories corrected with a PMI method][network]